ericrosenbrown/nlmap_spot/README.md

 ViLD: https://github.com/tensorflow/tpu/blob/master/models/official/detection/projects/vild/ViLD_demo.ipynb

 The codebase is configured so that if you have an offline dataset you wish to process, you can do so without connecting to a Spot at all (explained in Usage section).
 If you want to connect to the Spot, you'll be asked to supply a username and password.
-While you can do this manually each time you run the program, you can also just store the username and password into the environmental variables BOSDYN_CLIENT_USERNAME and BOSDYN_CLIENT_PASSWORD redspectively.
+While you can do this manually each time you run the program, you can also just store the username and password into the environmental variables BOSDYN_CLIENT_USERNAME and BOSDYN_CLIENT_PASSWORD respectively.

-## Usage
+### Usage
 This codebase is configued to offer various functionalities, primarily:
 1. Collecting RGB-D and pose data from the Spot
 2. Processing collected data into a colored pointcloud